Democrat for LD5 State Legislature, Position 1

 We should also allow Sound Transit to pay for ST3 by issuing more bonds, which it can pay off by developing the property around the new stations — a proven model that funds itself.

 Whether you live in Enumclaw or Issaquah, Spokane or Seattle — this project uplifts the economy for us all, now and 100 years from now.
-By reducing greenhouse gas emissions and pollution from cars, creating more housing and business opportunities, and generating new jobs, this is a tide that lifts all boats.
+By reducing greenhouse gas emissions and pollution from cars, creating more housing and business opportunities, and generates new jobs, this is a tide that lifts all boats.
 Build the damn train.